rhymeswithvocal/digital-garden/_notes/feelings-and-philosophy/cool-people.md

 > Worth noting I built this garden in part so that cool people can find it, think I'm a big dummy, and teach me things through [[criticism]]

+Additionally, becuase [[personality is imitation]], being surrounded by people that you think are cool will subconsciously, osmotically make you more like them (thus cooler.

 ### Rivals

 Adam Grant has a [great episode](https://www.ted.com/talks/worklife_with_adam_grant_become_friends_with_your_rivals/transcript?language=en) of his podcast WorkLife talking about the power of rivalries to fuel greater performance from the rivals.
 He also discusses the fact that it's very difficult to become a *supportive* rival to someone if you start out as competitors and then try to become friends.
 The more productive order is to be friends and then start competing.
 The cooler and more capable the people around you are, the more they will push you to be a cooler and more capable version of yourself.